gauravmishra1263/Gesture_controlled_Car/README.md

 ## Usage

--Power on the car and the transmitter unit.
+- Power on the car and the transmitter unit.
--Perform gestures to control the car's movement.
+- Perform gestures to control the car's movement.
--The MPU6050 sensor on the transmitter unit will detect the gestures and transmit corresponding commands to the receiving unit.
+- The MPU6050 sensor on the transmitter unit will detect the gestures and transmit corresponding commands to the receiving unit.
--The receiving unit will process the commands and control the motors accordingly.
+- The receiving unit will process the commands and control the motors accordingly.

 ## Contributing